Wansmer/treesj/README.md

 #### Option `format_resulted_lines`

 The `format_resulted_lines` function takes as an argument an array of strings that will replace the content of the base node.
+The second optional argument is the node that was processed.
+Useful if you want to format terms based on some values, such as a range.

 The function should return an array of strings that may have been modified.